-If you prefer a darker, slightly bitter caramel, you can of course experiment with letting it cook to a darker golden brown.
+If you prefer a darker, slightly bitter caramel, you can of course experiment with letting it cook to a darker golden.
 Do note that once it gets to the golden brown point, it can quickly turn too bitter and burnt tasting.

 Remove From Heat & Add More Water

 Now, this is very important: heat the additional water before adding it to the caramel syrup.

 This will reduce the splatter that comes from the syrup and make your life a whole lot easier.
 Just pop it in the microwave before you add it (do this while the syrup is cooking to make things even easier).

 I also recommend wearing oven mitts just in case there is extra splatter because it will splatter some.

 As you whisk in the heated water, the caramel may slightly harden in bits.
 If this happens, keep whisking, and if needed, place it back over low heat while whisking until it’s dissolved again.

 Then, whisk in the vanilla extract and allow the syrup to cool completely.

 Add approximately 2 tablespoons of syrup to your favorite drinks to enjoy!